bradosia/UCD-ECS-162-restaurant-tournament/README.md

 * Infinite users in a room
 * Mobile UI
 * API request caching to reduce API calls
-* Supports many more locations than the two in the drop down menu
+* Supports many more locations than the two in the drop down menu.
+The locations in drop down menu are for convenience.

 ## Yelp Fusion API